Linux Commands

 Copy (duplicate) a file (copy fileA to a new file fileB)

-Copy (duplicate) a file in to the directory named dirA
+Copy (duplicate) a file into the directory named dirA

-Copy (duplicate) a file in to your scratch directory (CSF-specific)
+Copy (duplicate) a file into your scratch directory (CSF-specific)

 mv fileC fileD